-Following a succesful premiere in August, the Poetry Film Collective heads to Swindon for our first tour date!
-Featuring films from Sam Loveless, Stephen Daniels, Iris Anne Lewis, Lucia Sellars, Dominic Weston, Brian Reid, Shauna Robertson, Tom Sastry, Sally Ann Russell, Chaucer Cameron and Helen Dewbery.
+Following events across Wiltshire and Somerset, and screenings at festivals in Athens and Australia, the Poetry Film Collective heads to Bristol for our final tour date!
+Featuring films from Chaucer Cameron, Helen Dewbery, Stephen Daniels, Iris Anne Lewis, Sam Loveless, Brian Reid, Shauna Robertson, Sally Ann Russell, Tom Sastry, Lucia Sellars and Dominic Weston.

-The Swindon-based Poetry Film Collective was set up in 2018 as a six-month project funded by Arts Council England to explore how people from different artistic backgrounds might approach poetry film-making.
+The Poetry Film Collective was set up in 2018 as a six-month project funded by Arts Council England to explore how people from different artistic backgrounds might approach poetry film-making.
 We are all poets.
 Some of us are also performers, film-makers, musicians and visual artists.
 Some of us have lots of experience in one area while others are just starting out in another.

 All of us have made a poetry film and we’d love to share them with you!

 Each film is short-short (around 2-3 minutes) and there’s a real variety of work.